 Motivation is one of the most ephemeral concepts of self-improvement.
-It is inconsistent, illogic, you cannot count on it, and it comes and goes at its will.
+It is inconsistent, and illogic, you cannot count on it, and it comes and goes at its will.

 In other words, a pop star eager for attention.

-On a good day, motivation can give us incredible boosts of performance, so everybody seeks it.
+On a good day, motivation can give us incredible boosts in performance, so everybody seeks it.
 For this reason, everybody tries techniques over techniques to make it stay.
 But the only way of keeping a rude pop star where she stands is by tricking her.

 Therefore, to boost your motivation and your productivity at its peak, use these two simple tricks.
 First, lock your shallow activities, and then improve your rewarding system.

 So what is motivation?

 According to psychology, motivation is the process that initiates, guides, and maintains goal-oriented behaviors.
 This is why people behave in a certain way, based on their life vision and goals.